LuciaHrovatin/AML-3D_object_classification/README.md

 The **3D Object Classification with PointNet** project has been developed as final assignment of the Applied Machine Learning course, offered by the University of Trento.

 ## Project objective
 The project aims at deploying an architecture able to perform 3D Lego blocks extraction, transformation and classification.
-Specifically, the datasets employed have been cleaned and stored in a zip folder.
+Specifically, the employed dataset has been cleaned and stored in a zip folder called [images_final.zip](https://drive.google.com/file/d/10B4uLcfnGG-srzVUV8F2Lq3v_a9kPoz1/view?usp=sharing).

+**Note:** the dataset can be accessed and downloaded only with a *unitn* account.

 ## Prerequisites